ebranlard/nalu-cases/du00-w-212/README.md

 # TU Delft DU00-W-212 airfoil

+## Modifications

+"ori" refers to the original mesh
+Otherwise, we are using our own pyHyp generated mesh.

+## Intro

 Validation of the transition model is conducted for the DU00-W-212 wind turbine airfoil using Nalu-Wind with the 1-equation gamma transition model.
 A full angle-of-attack sweep was performed, and the results are compared against the experimental data[1] and fully tubulent simulation results.